-You won’t be printing billboard sized images or any other massive prints, but for anything else the 24.3mp is more than enough.
+You won’t be printing billboard-sized images or any other massive prints, but for anything else, the 24.3mp is more than enough.

 Over the years, I’ve had some of my best work printed in standard sizes (think a typical mid-size picture frame) and the prints have turned out looking fantastic.

 Additionally, the megapixel count is just enough to where you’re able to moderately crop in images without substantial loss of detail.